snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/data_activation/audiences.md

 * Did not arrive from a marketing campaign
 * **High** propensity score

+{{% notice tip %}}
+Marketing to high propensity to convert users using your ML model output you created in the previous [Predictive ML Models]({{< ref predictive_ml_models >}}) chapter, will lead to higher conversion for less advertising spend!
+{{% /notice %}}

 ![hightouch_audience_builder](../images/hightouch_audience_builder.png?width=30pc)

 You can see we have utilized a [related model](https://hightouch.com/docs/audiences/schema#other-objects) *User Propensity Scores*.
-This model is based on the table of propensity scores outputted by your predictive ML model.
+This model is based on the table of propensity scores outputted by your ML model.
 You can join other source tables like this to your user parent model.

 #### **Step 3:** Add Hightouch events (Optional)
 It can be useful to flag key user behavior like adding a product to basket or filling out a form as a Hightouch [Event](https://hightouch.com/docs/audiences/schema#events).
 Similarly to related models, these can then be joined onto the parent model to filter your audiences.